isu-meta/doiowa/README.md

 ```

 ## Basic Usage

-_**Note:** This section covers the workflow used for working with
-collections other than Digital Commons collections.
-To work with
-Digital Commons collections, see the section below **Set Up and Workflow
-for Creating DOIs for Digital Commons Collections**_

 To register one or more DOIs, use the `register` command followed by the
 XML file containing the DOIs and associated metadata, your Crossref username